Customer Education: A Beginner’s Guide

 Step #4: Map out your training program

-You’ve defined the business objectives, audited the current customer education initiatives, and chosen your tools.
+You’ve defined the business objectives, audited the current customer training strategy, and chosen your tools.
 So, what’s next?
 It’s time to map out the training program.
 At this stage, it’s important to use the data you gathered in the previous stage to understand what objectives you can help consumers achieve.

 When outlining your customer education program, factor in the following considerations:

 Delineate what the key learning outcomes for customers are and how your training program can get them there.
-Come up with a maximum of three learning goals that you want your learning program to achieve and three to five objectives per goal.
+Develop a maximum of three learning goals that you want your learning program to achieve and three to five objectives per goal.

 Want to know more?
 Read this article on how to set learning goals and objectives for online courses.